enkore/j4-dmenu-desktop/README.md

 # j4-dmenu-desktop

 j4-dmenu-desktop is a replacement for i3-dmenu-desktop.
 It's purpose is to find .desktop files and offer you a menu to start an application using dmenu.
+Since r2.7 j4-dmenu-desktop doesn't require i3wm anymore and should work just fine on about any desktop environment.

 ## Build requirements